Overview

 Responsibility – An Important Notice

 O.A.R.S.
-International, Inc., Cascada Expediciones and cooperating agencies act only in the capacity of agent for the participants in all matters relating to transportation and/or all other related travel services, and assume no responsibility however caused for injury, loss or damage to person or property in connection with any service, including but not limited to that resulting directly or indirectly from acts of God, detention, annoyance, delays and expenses arising from quarantine, pandemics, strikes, theft, pilferage, force majeure, failure of any means of conveyance to arrive or depart as scheduled, civil disturbances, government restrictions or regulations, and discrepancies or change in transit over which it has no control.
-Reasonable changes in itinerary may be made where deemed advisable for the comfort and well-being of the participants, including cancellation due to severe weather, insufficient bookings and other factors.
+International, Inc., Cascada Expediciones, and cooperating agencies act only in the capacity of agent for the participants in all matters relating to transportation and/or all other related travel services and assume no responsibility however caused for injury, loss, or damage to person or property in connection with any service, including but not limited to that resulting directly or indirectly from acts of God, detention, annoyance, delays and expenses arising from quarantine, pandemics, strikes, theft, pilferage, force majeure, failure of any means of conveyance to arrive or depart as scheduled, civil disturbances, government restrictions or regulations, and discrepancies or change in transit over which it has no control.
+Reasonable changes in the itinerary may be made where deemed advisable for the comfort and well-being of the participants, including cancellation due to severe weather, insufficient bookings (this trip requires a minimum of 2 guests), and other factors.
 We may decide, at any time, to exclude any person or group for any reason we feel is related to the safety of our trips.
-We are experienced at accommodating people with various disabilities.
+We are experienced in accommodating people with various disabilities.
 Please give us an opportunity to make you feel welcome.
 We need to discuss any special requirements ahead of time.

 OARS trips occur in areas where unpredictable environmental conditions are to be expected.
 To moderate dangerous situations for our guests and guides, all travelers must obey the rules and regulations as determined by the managing agencies and the Trip Leader and demonstrate reasonable consideration for other guests and OARS employees.
 We reserve the right to remove any guest from a trip if, in our opinion, that guest’s actions or behaviors pose a threat to the safety of her/himself or others, or if those actions or behaviors compromise the enjoyment of the trip for others.
 Should a guest be asked to leave a trip, there will be no refund for the unused portion, nor will OARS be responsible for additional expenses incurred by the guest for accommodations, return transport, change fees, etc. Prices subject to change without notice.
 OARS is an equal opportunity provider.